Diary of a Wimpy Kid: The Last Straw: Reception

 The Last Straw received positive reviews.
 Positive attention was once again given to the character of Greg Heffley, with him being considered relatable.
 The books' style of deadpan humor was also well received.

 Adaptations

+Live-action film

 On August 3, 2012, a film based on this book, The Last Straw, as well as the subsequent book, Dog Days, was released; the movie starred Zachary Gordon, Steve Zahn, Robert Capron, Devon Bostick, Rachael Harris, Peyton List, Grayson Russell and Karan Brar.
-Principal photography began on August 8, 2011 in Vancouver and was completed on October 7, 2011.
+Principal photography began on August 8, 2011, in Vancouver and was completed on October 7, 2011.
 A poster was leaked in March 2012.
 A teaser trailer was attached to The Three Stooges.
 An advance screening for the film was held on July 31, 2012.

+Animated film

-In December 2022, Kinney confirmed an adaptation of The Last Straw is in the works for Disney+, set for release on December 5, 2025.
+In December 2022, Kinney confirmed an adaptation of The Last Straw was in the works for Disney+.
+The film, Diary of a Wimpy Kid: The Last Straw, released on December 5, 2025.